Lorain County Community College

 2+2 and 3+1 Programs

 Many University Partnership programs let you take up to three years of course work at LCCC and then finish upper-level courses through the partner institution.
 These programs are called 3+1 programs.
 Other programs require you to follow more traditional route, completing the first two years at LCCC and then moving on to the partner courses.
 These are called 2+2 programs.
+Please note that not all courses are offered at LCCC.
 Our LCCC academic advisors and transfer coordinator are here to help you choose the program type that best fits your academic goals.

 Will your classes transfer?